notemptylist/tradeRev.flask/docs/NOTES.md

 - Update trades with expired options ( we don't get a transaction record for these).

 It would be a good idea to keep a log tracking the execution of these.

+**Tags and Memos**

+Entries and exits in trades and transactions can be labeled/tagged with specific tags.
+Memos can be used to provide reasons, explanations, including the emotional state at the time, and other notes or feedback.
+Memos should also be applicable to days and maybe even weeks.
+It is entirely possible to have memos on non-trading days, such as 'Sideways market, no opportunities today'.
+This means days and weeks need to have their own entities in the database which are not directly attached to trades or transactions.
+This has the potential to simplify the data model quite a bit.